Overnight Program FAQ

 First Aid Kit

-Each group is required to bring their own.
+Each group is required to bring their own, however the museum does have first aid supplies and an AED unit.

 Located on the deck forward and aft of the Conning Tower.

-Smoke detectors are located in each substantial compartment.
+Smoke detectors are located in each compartment.
 If an alarm sounds, follow the procedures listed below.

-Inform Wisconsin Maritime Museum Overnight staff immediately and call 911.
+- Inform Museum Overnight staff immediately and call 911.

 USS COBIA Emergency Evacuation Plan

-If it becomes necessary to evacuate the COBIA for any reason, move in an orderly fashion toward the nearest exit, as follows:
+If it becomes necessary to evacuate Cobia for any reason, move in an orderly fashion toward the nearest exit, as follows:

-If there is a fire aboard the submarine, proceed to the exit that is furthest from the fire.
-If there is fire between you and both exits, use one of the hatches in the following compartments:
+- If there is a fire aboard the submarine, proceed to the exit that is furthest from the fire.
+If there is fire between you and both exits, use one of the hatches as directed by the Museum Staff.